ConSol/sakuli/README.md

 User accounts: *root/root* and *sakuli/sakuli*.

 It is recommended to fix the VM's resolution to 1024x768px for this demo.
-In general Sakuli does not relies on any resolution limitation.
+In general Sakuli does not rely on any resolution limitation.

 Don't use this in production.